defold/defold/com.dynamo.cr/com.dynamo.cr.bob/README.md

 Debugging
 ---------

-Bob can be easily debugged with IntelliJ IDE.
-You will need to build bob.jar and download IntelliJ Community version first.
+Once bob.jar has been built, it can be debugged with IntelliJ IDE (Community IntelliJ IDEA 2022.3.1 was used in this guide).

-1. Start IDE and from the initial welcome screen choose 'Open' project.
+1. Start the IDE and on the initial welcome screen choose _Open_' project.
 Navigate to Bob's source directory `com.dynamo.cr/com.dynamo.cr.bob` inside Defold's source tree.

-2. In case there is popup that detected maven/eclipse configuration and asks about it, just choose maven.
+2. In case there is popup that detected maven/eclipse configuration and asks about it, just choose _maven_.
 It should make no difference.

-You should now see Bob source tree code on the left.
-You will now have to create a _Run configuration_.
+You should now see Bob's source code tree on the left.

-### Add Run Configuration
+### Run Configuration

 A _Run configuration_ has to be specified that will execute bob.jar.
-Set it up as if it would be executed on the command line.
+Set it up as if executing it on the command line.

-1. From the "Configurations" dropdown on the top bar (next to the hammer) click "Edit configuration" to open the "Run/Debug Configuraitons" dialog.
+1. From the _Configurations_ dropdown on the top bar (next to the hammer) click _Edit configuration_ to open the _Run/Debug Configurations_ dialog.

-2. Click "Add new/JAR Application" and set a proper name for it.
+2. Click _Add new/JAR Application_ and set a proper name for it.

-3. In the "Configuration" tab use the following settings:
+3. In the _Configuration_ tab use the following settings:

 	* `Path to JAR` - Absolute path to bob.jar.
 For example, /home/.../defold/com.dynamo.cr/com.dynamo.cr.bob/dist/bob.jar
 	* `Program arguments` - Command line arguments given when executing bob.
 For example, `--platform x86_64-linux distclean build --archive bundle --variant debug`.
 It really depends on what parts of Bob's functionallity you want to debug.
-	* `Working directory` - Path of a Defold project root, since the command line arguments tell bob to build a project.
+	* `Working directory` - Path of a Defold project root, since the command line arguments tells bob to build a project.
-	* `JRE` - Pick the JVM used by Defold.
+	* `JRE` - JVM used by Defold.

 Leave the rest of the fields empty and click "Apply".